History of Poles in Königsberg: Political connections with Poland

+In 1478, the city came into conflict with Grand Master of the Teutonic Order Martin Truchseß von Wetzhausen, who wanted to cut ties with Poland, and pressured him to pay homage to King Casimir IV Jagiellon.
 On several occasions the city got into disputes with the Prussian Dukes and sought intervention and confirmation of its rights from the Polish authorities.
+Polish Kings Sigismund II Augustus in 1552, Sigismund III Vasa in 1589 were hosted by the city very grandly.
 In 1566, the city's rights were extended and the Prussian dukes were not allowed to interfere in the city's internal affairs by the Polish Royal Commissioners.
 In 1635, Polish King Władysław IV Vasa granted the city the right to organize its military defense against a possible Swedish attack in exchange for exemption from paying taxes to Prussian dukes.
 King Władysław IV was hosted in the city very grandly during his visits in 1635 and 1636.
 He appointed Jerzy Ossoliński as the Polish governor of the duchy in 1636.
 Ossoliński resided in the city and completed the fortification of the city against a potential Swedish attack.